Wells-Group/TEAM30/README.md

 - `team30_A_phi.py`: Script for solving the TEAM 30 model for either a single phase or three phase engine.
 To learn about input parameters, run `python3 team30_A_phi.py --help`.
 - `parameteric_study.py`: Script for doing a parametric sweep for either model and comparing with reference data.
 To learn about input parameters, run `python3 parameteric_study.py --help`
 - `utils.py`: File containing utillity functions used in the `team30_A_phi.py`, including post processing and quantities derived from Az
+- `test_team30.py` Testing script verifying the single and three phase implementation for first and second order elements by comparing to reference data.
+Executed with `python3 -m pytest -xvs
 ## Dependencies
 ### Progress bar
 We use `tqdm` for progress bar plots.
 This package can be installed with